Manage instance

 More features

-When changing the instance state via the command line, please keep the followings in mind:
+When changing the instance state via command line, note the following:

 View instance details